 Recognizing Symptoms of Sodium Cyanide Poisoning

-Before delving into first aid measures, it is vital to recognize the symptoms of sodium cyanide poisoning.
+Before delving into first aid measures, it is vital to recognize the symptoms of Sodium Cyanide poisoning.
 Symptoms may include:

 Difficulty breathing or shortness of breath